Dual Diagnosis Treatment Brookings, OR

 Curry Community Health Addiction Program - 26.1 miles from Brookings, OR

-Curry Community Health Addiction Program is a dual diagnosis treatment center in Gold Beach, Oregon that provides treatment for substance abuse and mental health disorders that include bipolar disorder as well as bulimia.
+Curry Community Health Addiction Program is a dual diagnosis treatment center in Gold Beach, Oregon that provides treatment services for mental health and substance abuse disorders that include generalized anxiety disorder as well as post-partum depression.

 Address: 29692 Ellensburg Avenue, Gold Beach, OR 97444 in Curry County